FreeCAD/FreeCAD-documentation/wiki/Post-Processing_of_FEM_Results_with_Paraview.md

  <img alt="" src=images/PVPic5.png  style="width:500px;">

-## Saving/Loading State {#savingloading_state}
+## Saving/Loading State

 Rather than saving data, Paraview stores the status (state) of the actions performed on the imported VTK object.
-Therefore, to save your work use menu option {{MenuCommand|File > Save State}}. **NOTE**: there will be no warning when leaving Paraview to save the state and all work may be lost when exiting the program.
+Therefore, to save your work use menu option **File > Save State**. **NOTE**: there will be no warning when leaving Paraview to save the state and all work may be lost when exiting the program.

-To continue where you left off in the previous session use {{MenuCommand|File > Load State}}.
+To continue where you left off in the previous session use **File > Load State**.
 This prompts the user to specify a VTK file, which means that the actions performed in the last session can also be applied to a new VTK file.
 In this way, data from different FEMWB analyses can be displayed in exactly the same way, without any additional effort.

-## Visualise FEMWB Results {#visualise_femwb_results}
+## Visualise FEMWB Results

 Paraview has many options and settings for displaying results.
 We will first have a look at displaying base import data on the original geometry and thereafter see how to apply filters to modify the geometry.
 Finally, we will use the calculator and integration filters to derive new results by combining base import data.

-## Base Data Displayed on Original Geometry {#base_data_displayed_on_original_geometry}
+## Base Data Displayed on Original Geometry

 As the pipeline browser can contain several VTK objects and filter objects, first confirm that the right VTK object is highlighted in the pipeline browser.
 The selections and settings for displaying this VTK object can now be found on the Properties Tab.
 To make sure all settings are visible and aligned with this tutorial press the Advanced Settings button (the gear wheel icon on the below picture).